Porth Wen Brickworks

-Porth Wen Brickworks first built by Charles E Tidy, is now a disused Victorian brickworks which produced fire bricks, made from quartzite (silica) used to line steel-making furnaces.
+Porth Wen Brickworks first built by Charles E Tidy, is a now disused Victorian brickworks which produced fire bricks, made from quartzite (silica) used to line steel-making furnaces.
 The substantial remains include a number of buildings and the remains of some of the machinery, but has some damage from sea erosion.
 The site is a scheduled monument.

 Location

 The brickworks is in a spectacular location on the western side of Porth Wen (English: White Bay) in the community of Llanbadrig in the north of Anglesey, and is about 2 km west of Porth Llechog and 3 km north-east of Cemaes.
 The brickworks was established because of the readily available quartzite from the nearby quarries, a major component of fire bricks.

-As with much of coastline of Anglesey, the brickworks lies within the area of the Anglesey Area of Outstanding Natural Beauty.
+As with much of coastline of Anglesey, the brickworks lies within the area of the Anglesey Area of Outstanding Natural Beauty (now known as a National Landscape).

 Description

 Porthwen Brickworks includes quarries, an incline tramroad to the works, and includes a crushing house, moulding shed, drying sheds, and kilns.
 The brickmaking operation was supported by storage hoppers, engine house, boiler house, chimneys, warehouse and a quay.

 Brickmaking started on the site in the mid 19th century, with the tramroad being added later, and the existing buildings being built in the early 20th century.
 Although the brickworks ceased production in the first half of the 20th century (sources vary on the date; either 1924 or 1949), the buildings and much of the equipment remain in situ, and the site shows: